Master's Thesis [Friday, December 10th, 2004 - Alex]

 Back

-On a related note, I've probably spent more time (four days)really making a good, flexible design than the actual coding (refer to the software design article).
+On a related note, I've probably spent more time (four days) really making a good, flexible design than the actual coding (refer to the software design article).
 After all, coding is about thinking, not typing.

-Supply and Demand [Saturday, March 15th, 2003 - Alex]
+Supply and Demand

 Not even two days had passed when the phone rang.
-I answered and on the other end was Microsoft.

 "I have some good news for you.
 Both groups want you!" my recruiter said.

-I've decided to work with the Tablet PC group for the summer.
+I've decided to work with the Windows Tablet PC group for the summer.
 I'm really excited and I can't wait to go.
 I'll be working with the latest technologies and creating things that will be used by many people.

 I feel an incredible amount of temptation to move into industry, but I'll definitely finish grad school first.

-Jet Set Alex Future [Wednesday, March 12th, 2003 - Alex]
+Jet Set Alex Future

 For a brief moment, I was part of the jet set.